dirko/dirko.github.io/_posts/2017-01-07-vi-is-an-interface-specification.md

 ## Vim is an interface spec
 With programming languages you should similarly differentiate between the language specification and the tools to execute or compile that language.
-In Haskell this is clear - `haskell` is the name of the language while `ghc` is the name of the most popular compiler.
+In Haskell this is clear---`haskell` is the name of the language while `ghc` is the name of the most popular compiler.
 In Python, on the other hand, people often confuse the specification and the reference implementation `cPython`.

-The most useful part of Vim to me is the interface - I'm happy to move the environment somewhere else because I'm not too invested in Vim-specific plugins.
+The most useful part of Vim to me is the interface---I'm happy to move the environment somewhere else because I'm not too invested in Vim-specific plugins.
 For example I already use IntelliJ's excellent IdeaVim plugin, and the Vim mode provided by [codemirror](https://codemirror.net/) in Jupyter notebooks.